MakerLabsVan/ACM/README.md

 # Critical
 All WiFi modules are configured to communicate to 192.168.0.200 on MakerLabs-Admin.
 The computer running the ACM app should have a static IP of 192.168.0.200 on MakerLabs-Admin.
+Documentation/wifitest/wifitest.ino should be used to reconfigure the WiFi modules.